SFDO-Tooling/CumulusCI/docs/data.md

 for doing for TDTM trigger handlers, but sometimes you cannot avoid them.
 Using smaller batch sizes may be preferable to switching to serial mode.
-If every SObject in a batch uploads less than 10,000 rows then you are defacto in serial mode (because only one \"bulk mode batch\" at a time is being processed).
+If every SObject in a batch uploads less than 10,000 rows then you are defacto in serial mode (because only one "bulk mode batch" at a time is being processed).

 In general, bigger batch sizes achieve higher throughput.
 No batching at